net-error/Libvirt-for-VFIO-ThreadRipper/README.md

 # Notes:
 ```
-  The following is my notes to get my threadripper AMD system to run VFIO.
+  The following are my notes to get my threadripper AMD system to run VFIO.
   Any corrections are more than welcomed.
 ```